aniladar/aniladar/README.md

 - ⚡ Fun fact: ...
 -->

 I received the B.Sc. degree (Hons.) from the Department of Electrical and Electronics Engineering, Yaşar University, Izmir, Turkey.
+During my senior year, I worked as a Research Scholar in the Scientific Research Project “Development of Channel Models and Techniques for Visible Light Communication” at Yaşar University.
 I received Master’s degree in Information and Communication Technologies (ICT) for the Internet and multimedia in the Department of Information Engineering, University of Padova, Padua, Italy.
-During my senior year, I worked as a Research Scholar in the Scientific Research Project “Development of Channel Models and Techniques for Visible Light Communication” at Yaşar University.

-My graduation project “Video Transmission via Visible Light Communication,” was supported by TÜBİTAK (Scientific and Technological Research Council of Turkey) under the 2209-B Industry Focused Undergraduate Thesis Support Program.
+My Bachelor's graduation project “Video Transmission via Visible Light Communication,” was supported by TÜBİTAK (Scientific and Technological Research Council of Turkey) under the 2209-B Industry Focused Undergraduate Thesis Support Program.
 My team’s low-cost VLC system design was published at the 2019 Conference on Innovations in Intelligent Systems and Applications.
+My Master's degree final project is on Detection and Classification with YOLO v4 for Surveillance Cameras.

 My research interests are machine learning and its applications to multimedia technologies.

 - 🔭 I’m currently working on Visual Inspection algorithms using Deep Learning for production lines.
 -  📫 Reach me on LinkedIn:  [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/aniladar/)